-Living in Switzerland: The main Swiss cities
+Living in Switzerland: Best cities for expats in Switzerland

-From Zurich's high quality of living, to multicultural Geneva or Switzerland's capital city of Berne, here's a guide on the main Swiss cities to choose where to live in Switzerland.
+From Zurich's high quality of living, to multicultural Geneva or Switzerland's historial capital city of Berne, here's the ultimate guide on the best cities to live in Switzerland for expats.

 Zurich is often considered the economic powerhouse of Switzerland.
-The city was recently ranked second in a quality of living survey (www.mercer.com) due to its high standards of education, health and transport.
+The city was recently ranked third in Mercer's cost of of living survey due to its high standards of education, health and transport.
 Consequently, it is a popular destination for expats living in Switzerland from companies and families setting up a new home.
 The cost of living is high, especially in the city centre, despite the authorities’ efforts to expand the city by building new suburbs.
 This is, however, offset by the dynamic expat community living in Zurich, which has given great variety on the city's entertainment and cultural scene – making it one of the top cities to live in Switzerland.

 The city is arranged in 12 districts, which contain one to four neighbourhoods each.
 Main sights include the Kunsthaus, a classic modern art museum, Bahnhofstrasse (considered the Champs d’Elysees of Zurich), and Grossmunster, a church built in the 9th century.

 The winter season begins in November after the first snowfall and can run until mid-May depending on temperatures.
-Summer skiing is also a possibility in the mountainous regions over 3,000 metres, but is a more expensive option.
+Summer skiing is also a possibility in mountainous regions over 3,000 metres, but is a more expensive option.

 Reaching the slopes is easy, with airports located in and around the main resorts.
 Geneva, Berne, Zurich, Lugano, and Milan (Italy) airports are well-connected to the mountains via train and bus.
 Some resorts such as Zermatt, Murren and Wengen are completely car-free, so driving there is not an option.